 Below are some simple, effective ways to encourage friendship in the classroom.

 1. Teach Friendship Characteristics

-- Friendship Heart – Place a big heart on the wall.
+Friendship Heart – Place a big heart on the wall.
 Discuss the characteristics of a good friend.
-Then give each student a heart with another student’s name.
+Then, give each student a heart with another student’s name.
 Have them write a positive adjective describing that student and place it on the giant heart.

-- “I Can Be a Friend” – Have each student complete the sentence “I Can Be a Friend By…” on cardstock heart.
+“I Can Be a Friend” – Have each student complete the sentence “I Can Be a Friend By…” on a cardstock heart.
 Let the students share their answers.
 Decorate the room with their friendship hearts.

 2. Get To Know One Another

-- Hot Potato – Have an object that you pass around, and when the timer goes off, the student with the potato speaks.
+Hot Potato – Have an object that you pass around, and when the timer goes off, the student with the potato speaks.

-- Move If – There are many names and variations of this game.
+Move If – There are many names and variations of this game.
 Once again, have chairs in a circle – enough so that all students but one get one.
 Have the chairs facing inward with one student in the middle.
-The student says something like, “I have a dog,” and all students with a dog have to get up and move to another chair, leaving another student in the middle, who may have a hamster, and the movement continues.
+The student says something like, “I have a dog,” all students with a dog have to get up and move to another chair, leaving another student in the middle, who may have a hamster, and the movement continues.

 3. Emphasize Kindness

-- Bucket Fillers – Teach children to be “bucket fillers,” not “bucket dippers” by showing kindness to those around them.
+Bucket Fillers – Teach children to be “bucket fillers,” not “bucket dippers,” by showing kindness to those around them.
 There are lots of ideas for bucket filling activities.

-- Thank You Notes – Have students write a thank you note to someone, such as a bus driver, a cafeteria worker, or a family member.
+Thank You Notes – Have students write a thank you note to someone, such as a bus driver, a cafeteria worker, or a family member.
 It will brighten the recipient’s day and teach the student about being thoughtful.

 4. Foster Teamwork